raadhikaS/Notepad/README.md

 Overall, the code creates a basic text editor interface using Tkinter, allowing users to open, save, clear, and edit text files in a simple graphical window.

+## Prerequisite
-#Google Colab does not support Tkinter because Tkinter is a graphical user interface (GUI) library that requires a display to run.
+Google Colab does not support Tkinter because Tkinter is a graphical user interface (GUI) library that requires a display to run.
 Google Colab is a cloud-based service that runs in a web browser, and web browsers do not have displays.
-So, it is recommended to use the given code on platforms such as VScode.
+So, it is recommended to use the given code on platforms such as VScode, CodeBlocks, etc.